Raed2180416/blink-n-drift/README.md

 # Blink & Drift

-A fun, camera-powered lane-switching game where **you** steer with your finger, blink to ramp up difficulty, pinch to start/pause/restart, and collect items to manage your spawn rate and lives.
+A pretty basic fun, camera-powered lane-switching game where **you** steer with your finger, blink to ramp up difficulty, pinch to start/pause/restart, and collect items to manage your spawn rate and lives.

 ---